-The total sales of motorcycles has a direct impact on the motorcycle hire purchase business.
+The total sales of motorcycles have a direct impact on the motorcycle hire purchase business.
 Overall in our markets, the number of motorcycle sales is rising.
-It is difficult to accurately measure the number of units financed by our competitors, however, our revenue and profitability increases are well above the growth of the market.
-We continue to expand internationally, which very few of our competitors have done.
-This allows us to participate in the growth of ASEAN and other markets as a whole, rather than being dependent on one local economy.
-As individual countries do not meet growth expectations, which happens, we can use the strength of our other markets to take advantage of those local slowdowns while our competitors their struggle.
+It is difficult to accurately measure the number of units financed by our competitors, however, our revenue continues to grow faster than the economy of our markets.
+We have expanded internationally, which very few of our competitors have done.
+This allows us to participate in the growth of ASEAN and other markets, rather than being dependent on one economy.
+As individual countries do not meet growth expectations, which happens, we can use the strength of our other markets to take advantage of those local slowdowns while our local competitors cannot.

-In our three longest active markets, Thailand, Cambodia, and Laos, GDP growth in 2016 was 3.2%, 7.0%, and 6.8% respectively per the Asian Development Bank.
-They forecast for those countries that all three will experience higher GDP growth in 2017 which should translate into higher motorcycle sales and a larger overall market for us.
-Myanmar, Sri Lanka, and Indonesia were three new markets for us in 2016.
-For 2017, Myanmar is expected again to have GDP growth above 8%, Sri Lanka is expected have GDP growth increase to 5.5%, while Indonesia is forecasted to have a slight improvement in GDP growth to 5.1%.
+In our three longest active markets, Thailand, Cambodia, and Laos, GDP growth in 2017 was 3.5%, 7.1%, and 6.9% respectively per the Asian Development Bank.
+They forecast for those countries that all three will experience equal or higher GDP growth in 2018 which should translate into higher motorcycle sales and a larger overall market for us.
+Myanmar, Sri Lanka, and Indonesia are our most recent markets.
+For 2018, Myanmar is expected to have GDP growth at 8.0%, Sri Lanka is expected to see a growth in GPF to 5.5%, while Indonesia is forecasted to have a slight improvement in GDP growth to 5.3%.
 Overall, our markets are expected to increase in GDP.
 We will continue to focus on using our Digital Finance Platform to meet the needs of individual customers and dealers which will allow us to outperform our competitors and achieve above average growth and profit returns.